colbyj/bride-of-frankensystem/docs/deploying/recruiting.rst

-pattern is to capture ``PROLIFIC_PID`` on day 0 via ``RETRIEVE_SESSIONS`` and then look up the same participant on day 1 using ``CONDITIONS_FROM_DB``, which reads the prior study's database to assign the returning participant to the same condition they were in before.
+pattern is to capture ``PROLIFIC_PID`` on day 0 via ``RETRIEVE_SESSIONS`` and then look up the same participant on day 1 using ``CONDITIONS_FROM_DB``, which reads the prior study's database to assign the returning participant to the same condition they were in before — keeping the manipulation consistent across waves.

 See :doc:`/building/longitudinal` for a full walkthrough of this pattern, including example TOML for both waves and how ``CONDITIONS_FROM_DB`` and